How we will resolve any issues or complaints for our members

 What further options do you have?

-We are a member of the Financial Ombudsman Service (FOS).
-FOS provides an external and impartial procedure for resolving disputes between credit unions and their members.
-FOS is free of charge to members.
+We are a member of the Australian Financial Complaints Authority (AFCA).
+AFCA provides an external and impartial procedure for resolving disputes between credit unions and their members.
+AFCA is free of charge to members.

-If you are not satisfied with the final outcome of your complaint, you may tell us to pursue the matter further with the FOS.
+If you are not satisfied with the final outcome of your complaint, you may tell us to pursue the matter further with the AFCA.

-With your written consent, we will then refer the matter and all copies of documents and correspondence concerning the complaint, to FOS.
+With your written consent, we will then refer the matter and all copies of documents and correspondence concerning the complaint, to AFCA.

-If we faiI to do this, or if we fail resolve your complaint within 45 days, you may refer the matter to FOS yourself.
-You can contact FOS on 1300 780 808 or at www.fos.org.au.
+If we faiI to do this, or if we fail resolve your complaint within 45 days, you may refer the matter to AFCA yourself.
+You can contact AFCA on 1800 931 678 or at www.afca.org.au.